 The Company’s investment policy provides the principles and sets out the scope, responsibilities and requirements in the management of investments, ensuring that the interests of policyholders and shareholders are not compromised.
 As a licensed insurer, the Board exercises its oversight on all investment activities of the Company, through its Investment Committee, that meets regularly to ensure that investments are prudently managed.
 Strategic asset allocation (SAA) for each insurance fund focuses on asset liability management, and various asset classes are assessed for their potential to create value with medium to long term horizon, while taking into consideration the Company’s risk appetite.
 This is reviewed periodically to ensure its relevance to evolving market conditions and new developments in the Company.

-The Company prepares its audited financial statements based on the Singapore Financial Reporting Standards.
-Information on the Company’s financial performance for the year ended 31 December 2021 will be available at The Accounting and Corporate Regulatory Authority’s (ACRA) website, (acra.gov.sg).
+The Company prepares its audited financial statements based on the Singapore Financial Reporting Standards and will be available at The Accounting and Corporate Regulatory Authority’s (ACRA) website, (acra.gov.sg).
+The financial statements will cover key information such as valuation methodology of assets and liability and management of liquidity risk, credit risk, currency risk, interest rate risk, equity risk, insurance risk and capital management.

 Additionally, the Company’s annual regulatory returns contains information on the Company’s financial performance segmented by insurance funds.
-The annual regulatory returns for the year ended 31 December 2021 will be available at The Monetary Authority of Singapore’s (MAS) website, (mas.gov.sg).
+The annual regulatory returns will be available at The Monetary Authority of Singapore’s (MAS) website, (mas.gov.sg).

 An outline of Allianz’s approach towards environmental risk management can be found in the website at the following link: